thiagoes/micro-arcade-F15/README.md

 ![A half-sized solder-less breadboard](readme_files/breadboard.jpg)

 Breadboards let you create circuits by providing an easy way to wire things together.
 Inside the breadboard, there's a piece of metal that connects every numbered row, so all wires plugged into that row would share the same voltage/signal.
 Additionally, the column of holes on the side also share a connection.
-The colored lines indicate that these holes are usually used for power and ground (red for power, blue for ground).
+The colored lines indicate that these holes are usually used for power and ground (red for power, blue for ground) - any electronic circuit needs to have some connection between power and ground to work.
 In the picture above, all the holes inside a purple rectangle share a connection.
 For this project, we will mostly be using the power and ground holes on the breadboard.

 ### The Inputs